 Fachgebiete: Biophysikalische Chemie, Biochemie, Spektroskopie

-Gastgeber: Professor Jürgen Köhler, Spektroskopie weicher Materie, Experimentelle Physik IV
+Gastgeber: Professor Jürgen Köhler, Spektroskopie weicher Materie, Experimentelle Physik IX

 Dr Romar Dela Cruz

-Institute of Mathematics, University of the Philippines Diliman
+Institute of Mathematics, University of the Philippines Diliman, Philippines

 Projekt: On error-correcting codes from graphs